matheus-gomes-dev/nfs-api/README.md

 # NFS Restaurant API

 A simple Node.js Express API with CRUD operations for managing orders.
-The project is structured with separate controllers for better organization.
+Uses MongoDB with Mongoose for data persistence and JWT for authentication.

 ## Installation

 1. Clone or download the project.
 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
+4. Set up environment variables:
+   - Copy `.env.example` to `.env`
+   - Update the `MONGODB_URI` with your MongoDB connection string
+   - Set up MongoDB locally or use MongoDB Atlas

 ## Running the API